Our Board

 Eva Dabutch

-Aanii, my name is Eva Dabutch and I am a Lakota Sioux from Pine Ridge South Dakota and a Anishinaabe kwe from Mississauga First Nation.
-I am a founding member of the IWAVTF (Indigenous Women’s Anti-Violence Task Force) in Baawaating (Sault Ste.
-Marie) and it is my passion to advocate for Indigneous womens rights and issues.
-I have a Masters in Social Work with a focus on Trauma and Resiliency from the University of Toronto and have my Honours Bachelors of Social Work from Algoma University.
-I have worked as the Indigneous-led Anti-Human Trafficking Coordinator for Missanabie Cree and we have hosted several conference and workshops educating on the higher rates Indigneous women are being trafficked.
-I also helped organized several conferences on Missing and Murdered Indigneous women; while honoring their stories.
-I currently work at Missanabie Cree as Family Services Supervisor.
+Aanii.
+Eva is a Lakota Sioux from Pine Ridge South Dakota, and a Anishinaabe kwe from Mississauga First Nation.
+She is a founding member of the IWAVTF (Indigenous Women’s Anti-Violence Task Force) in Baawaating (Sault Ste.
+Marie), and it is her passion to advocate for Indigenous womens’ rights and issues.
+She has a Masters in Social Work with a focus on Trauma and Resiliency from the University of Toronto, and an Honours Bachelors of Social Work from Algoma University.